 CONCLUSION

 From the results obtained from this study, no hepatotoxic effects were observed with short-term administration of paracetamol and Goko cleanserat therapeutic doses in rats.
-Therefore, we hypothesize that a short-term co-administration of the duo poses no potential health risk, however this is subject to further studies.
+Therefore, the studyhypothesize that a short-term co-administration of the duo poses no potential health risk, however this is subject to further studies.
 Specifically, pharmacokinetics studies and long-term co-administration studies are strongly advocated.

 REFERENCES